← Back to 後漢書

 [] [] [] [] [] [] [] [][] [] [] []

-Note [1]: King Wu ended Zhou's paoge torture.
+Note [1]: King Wu abolished the burning-pillar torture of Zhou.
 Note [2]: Gaozu simplified Qin's laws to three chapters.
 Wendi abolished mutilation for Tiying's plea.
 Note [3]: Zhuo Mao, Wen Weng, and Shaofu ruled gently, not harshly.
 Note [4]: Their mild rule was remembered for ages.
 Note [5]: A wise ruler's net is loose enough for great fish—then sun, moon, and stars shine clear above and the people thrive below.
 The policy sounds lofty but works at once.
 Note [6]: House-breaking terror wins no lasting reputation.
 Note [7]: With your gifts, kindness would change the empire as easily as snapping a twig.
 Note [8–9]: Nanyang was the imperial heartland—tombs at Zhangling, empresses from Xinye—so harsh rule ill fits this soil.
 Earnest severity cannot match grace; zealous witch-hunts cannot match honoring worthies.
 When Shun raised Gao Yao, the cruel fled the court.
 Note [10]: Under Sui Hui, Jin's thieves ran to Qin.
 Note [11]: Yu and Rui were shamed into peace by Zhou's manners.
 Note [12]: Moral example, not the rod, changes men.
 Wang Chang took the advice, softened his rule, and Nanyang flourished.

 56